wso2/kubernetes-is/README.md

 ### Infrastructure
 - Running Kubernetes cluster ([minikube](https://kubernetes.io/docs/tasks/tools/#minikube) or an alternative cluster)
 - Kubernetes ingress controller ([NGINX Ingress](https://github.com/kubernetes/ingress-nginx) recommended)
+- If you are deploying on OpenShift, ensure that you have administrative access to the cluster and the OpenShift CLI (oc) installed.

 ### Security
 - AppArmor Security Module enabled